-It is recommended that you disable guest mode and control who can sign in to your child’s Chromebook.
-If the guest mode or the ability to add new users is available, your child may be able to bypass the Family Link restrictions.
+It is recommended that you disable guest mode and control who can sign into your child’s Chromebook.
+If the guest mode or the ability to add new users is available, your child may be able to bypass Chromebook parental controls.

 - Restrict or block access to apps from the Chrome Web Store and the Google Play Store.